 Payments to a qualified intermediary, withholding foreign partnership, or withholding foreign trust.
-A U.S. withholding agent that makes payments to a QI (whether or not the QI assumes primary withholding responsibility), a withholding foreign partnership (WP), or a withholding foreign trust (WT) should generally complete Forms 1042-S treating the QI, WP, or WT as the recipient.
-However, see Payments allocated, or presumed made, to U.S. non-exempt recipients on page 6 for exceptions.
+A U.S withholding agent that makes payments to a QI (whether or not the QI assumes primary withholding responsibility), a withholding foreign partnership (WP), or a withholding foreign trust (WT) should generally complete Forms 1042-S treating the QI, WP, or WT as the recipient.
+However, see Payments allocated, or presumed made, to U.S. non-exempt recipients on this page for exceptions.
 The U.S. withholding agent must complete a separate Form 1042-S for each withholding rate pool of the QI, WP, or WT.
 For this purpose, a withholding rate pool is a payment of a single type of income, determined in accordance with the income codes used to file Form 1042-S, that is subject to a single rate of withholding.
 A QI that does not assume primary withholding responsibility provides information regarding the proportions of income subject to a particular withholding rate to the withholding agent on a withholding statement associated with Form W-8IMY.
 A U.S. withholding agent making a payment to a QI, WP, or WT must use recipient code 12 (qualified intermediary) or 04 (withholding foreign partnership or withholding foreign trust).
 A U.S. withholding agent must not use recipient code 13 (private arrangement intermediary withholding rate pool general), 14 (private arrangement intermediary withholding rate poolexempt organizations), 15 (qualified intermediary withholding rate poolgeneral), or 16 (qualified intermediary withholding rate pool-exempt organizations).
 Use of an inappropriate recipient code may cause a notice to be generated.

-A QI, WP, or WT is required to act in such capacity only for in such capacity orily for designated accounts.
+A QI, WP, or WT is required to act in such capacity only for CAUTION designated accounts.
 Therefore, such an entity may also provide a Form W-8IMY in which it certifies that it is acting as an NQI or flow-through entity for other accounts.
 A U.S. withholding agent that receives a Form W-8IMY on which the foreign person providing the form indicates that it is not acting as a QI, WP, or WT may not treat the foreign person as a recipient.
 A withholding agent must not use the EIN that a QI, WP, or WT provides in its capacity as such to report payments that are treated as made to an entity in its capacity as an NQI or flow-through entity.
-In that case, use the EIN, if any, that is provided by the entity on its Form W-8IMY in which it claims that it is acting as an NQI or flow-through entity.
+In that case, use the EIN, if any, that is provided by the entity on its Form W-8IMY in which it claims that it is acting as an NQI or flow-through information allocating all or a portion of the payment to U.S. non-exempt recipients.
+You must report income allocable to a U.S. non-exempt recipient on the appropriate Form 1099 and not on Form 1042-S, even though you are paying that income to a QI.

 Payments allocated, or presumed made, to U.S. non-exempt recipients.
-You may be given Forms W-9 or other information regarding U.S. non-exempt recipients from a QI together with information allocating all or a portion of the payment to U.S. non-exempt recipients.
-You must report income allocable to a U.S. non-exempt recipient on the appropriate Form 1099 and not on Form 1042-S, even though you are paying that income to a QI.
+You may be given Forms W-9 or other information regarding U.S. non-exempt recipients from a QI together with